 Plants to set up in a natural pond

 Forget about exotic plants if you don’t live in warm areas.
 Without a doubt, what’s best is to roam around the nearby countryside and collect one or two specimens from plants you find along river banks or ponds: forget-me-nots, cattails, water mint… There are semi-aquatic plants like water iris or reeds, floating aquatic plants like lentils, water lilies and submerged plants like watermilfoil or elodea waterweeds.
 Transplant them to your pond, before June ends, in a pot that is weighted down with a stone.

 Along the inclined plane, keep a small beach without any plants so that birds can come drink.
 Frogs and dragonflies will appear on their own to populate this little natural park!

 Caring for the pond

 In fall, cut the plants along the banks and pull out submerged plants that have spread out too much.
-Lay them for a for a few days on the waterbank for the little critters that inhabit them to crawl back to the pond for safety.
+Before discarding them away, lay them for a for a few days on the waterbank for any little critters that inhabit them to crawl back to the pond for safety.

-• After a few years, partially remove silt that builds up along the bottom to keep the pond from loosing too much oxygen to decomposing matter.
+After a few years, remove about half the silt that builds up along the bottom.
+This protects the pond from loosing too much oxygen because of decomposing matter.